 \section{Results}

-Among the different lepton flavour violating processes, $\mu \to e \gamma$ is the most constraining one.
+Among the different lepton flavor-violating processes, $\mu \to e \gamma$ is the most constraining one; we use the MEG bound of $BR(\mu \rightarrow e \gamma) \leq 5.7 \times 10^{-13}$, from Ref. \cite{Adam:2013mnn}.
 In Fig.~\ref{fig:BRmuega} we show the corresponding BR generated by a single heavy neutrino as a function of the squared mixing angle of the same heavy neutrino with the electron one.
-The other parameters have been fixed as $M_{H^\pm} = 700$ GeV, $m_{\nu_{h_i}} = 500$ GeV, the $\zeta_\ell = 0$ and $|(U_{Lh})_{\mu i}|^2 = 0.4 \times 10^{-3}$.
-The latter corresponds to the maximum allowed value from unitarity constraints, see Eq.~(\ref{eq:unitarity}).
+The other parameters have been fixed as $M_{H^\pm} = 700$ GeV, $m_{\nu_{h_i}} = 500$ GeV, the $\zeta_\ell = 0$, and $|(U_{Lh})_{\mu i}|^2 = 0.4 \times 10^{-3}$.
+The latter corresponds to the maximum allowed value from unitarity constraints; see Eq.~(\ref{eq:unitarity}).
 Since in a model with a single Higgs doublet we would obtain $\textrm{BR}/U^4 \sim (6 - 7) \times 10^{-4}$ in the heavy neutrino mass range of $500 - 1000$ GeV, it is clear that the diagrams with the charged Higgs give the dominant and a very large contribution to the BR.
 Using the largest values for the mixing angles allowed by unitarity we obtain a suppression of the BR of $\sim 10^{-7}$ which cannot accommodate the strong bound on $\mu \to e \gamma$ from the MEG experiment.
-This suggest that, if a low scale seesaw is embedded into a 2HDM framework, a given heavy neutrino (or, in a scenario with a large hierarchy between heavy neutrino states, the lightest one) may have a non-negligible mixing only with SM neutrinos of a given flavour eigenstate otherwise the charged Higgs boson would induce unacceptably large effects on lepton flavour violating processes.
+This suggests that, if a low-scale seesaw is embedded into a 2HDM framework, a given heavy neutrino (or, in a scenario with a large hierarchy between heavy neutrino states, the lightest one) may have a non-negligible mixing only with SM neutrinos of a given flavor eigenstate; otherwise, the charged Higgs boson would induce unacceptably large effects on lepton flavor-violating processes.
 The two realisations would be $(U_{Lh})_{\mu i} \neq 0, (U_{Lh})_{e i} \simeq 0$ or $(U_{Lh})_{\mu i} \simeq 0, (U_{Lh})_{e i} \neq 0$.
 As we will see below, the first possibility can be also used to explain the deviation of $R_{K^*}$ and $R_K$ from the SM prediction.
 These two conditions can be achieved by suitably choosing the mass matrices $m_D$ and $m_R$.
 Another possibility, allowing one to control the large effects in $\textrm{BR}(\mu \to e \gamma)$, which, anyway, we will not explore in this work, is to assume a $\zeta_\ell \neq 0$ and tune it against the $\zeta_\nu^2$ term in Eq.~(\ref{eq:GHpm}) to reduce the $\mathcal G_{H^\pm}$ form factor with respect to $\mathcal G_{W^\pm}$.